yassouali/fast.ai_notes/cutting_edge_DL/lecture12.md

 <p align="center"> <img src="../figures/cycle_gan.png" width="600"> </p>

-Ane the losses are expressed as follows, we have the GaN loss, in two terms, does the descriminator recognise a real image (log Dy), and a fake one created by the generator (1 - logDy (G)), and the consistency loss that compares the original image x / y to the recreated one generated by passing the original image through the two generators F(G(x)) / G(F(y)).
+Ane the losses are expressed as follows, we have the GaN loss, in two terms, does the discriminator recognise a real image (log Dy), and a fake one created by the generator (1 - logDy (G)), and the consistency loss that compares the original image x / y to the recreated one generated by passing the original image through the two generators F(G(x)) / G(F(y)).

 <p align="center"> <img src="../figures/cycle_gan_loss.png" width="600"> </p>